The Infrastructure Bill Presents a Skilled Trades Opportunity — and a Challenge

 Unlike past infrastructure plans, this proposal includes provisions to support the hiring, training and retention of thousands of skilled workers.
 But to be deemed a success, the funding must connect workers with job-specific short-term training.

-One solution is to make changes to Pell grant eligibility to cover short-term training, a move the CEW and others have advocated for years.
-Currently, these federal grants offer free money for education and training, but they have “seat-time” requirements — meaning only programs that offer 600 or more hours over 15 or more weeks are covered.
-Pell grants don’t cover shorter programs like the ones that would get workers up to speed for infrastructure projects.
+There are ongoing questions about how to finance all aspects of this training, especially for the low-income people most likely to benefit from the plan.
+One solution was to make changes to Pell grant eligibility to cover short-term training, a move the CEW and others have advocated for years.
+Until recently, these federal grants offered free money for education and training, but with “seat-time” requirements dictating that programs comprise 600 or more hours over 15 or more weeks.

 “A lot of the people who might want to engage in these programs are lower-income people,” Smith says.
 “That’s why changes to Pell Grant eligibility is so important … to make sure that these grants are available to more people.”